Travel guide

 This is what is most often repeated when reading user reviews and ratings:

-- Pros: low price per GB, simple proprietary app, good coverage in popular destinations like Morocco, Turkey, or Bali.
+• Pros: low price per GB, simple proprietary app, good coverage in popular destinations like Morocco, Turkey, or Bali.

 Is Roamic reliable?

 Roamic is a real and operational provider, not a scam: it sells functional eSIMs and has a presence on review platforms.
-That said, "reliable" in the eSIM world is not just about the product working, but about what happens when it DOESN'T work.
+That said, "reliable" in the eSIM world isn't just about the product working, but about what happens when it DOESN'T work.
 That's where support makes a difference, and it's the most common criticism of Roamic.

 Golden rule when choosing an eSIM: don't just look at the price per GB.
 Look at what happens if the eSIM doesn't activate at the airport on a Sunday night.
 24/7 support in your language is worth more than saving cents per gigabyte.